7 Tips to Stay Healthy on Flights

 I always try to maximize the time I have in a city, so I usually take red-eyes or an early flight as possible.
 Because of this, I have become really meticulous at taking care of myself on the flight so I can arrive feeling ready to hit the ground running and not waste any time.
 Having traveled quite a bit now for work and personal trips, I have my routine and essentials down pat.
 I know exactly what to pack in order to keep me comfortable and healthy throughout the flight!

-I've already covered my tips for stress-free healthy eating while traveling, but now I want to share my 7 tips to stay healthy while actually in transit and flying to your destination!
+I've already covered my tips for stress-free healthy eating while traveling, but now here are my 7 tips to stay healthy while actually on the way:

 4. Remove Your Makeup + Moisturize

-Speaking of skin, don't forget to moisturize!
-My hands are always so dry, especially with the colder seasons now, so I use a natural shea and aloe lotion that is paraben-free.
-As I said, the air in a plane is very dry, so hydrate from the outside as well.
-Keep that skin healthy, it's the largest organ in your body!
+Speaking of skin, don't forget to moisturize your hands too!
+My hands are always so dry, especially with the colder seasons now, so I carry around a little carry-on friendly hand lotion (my fave and neutral smelling one here).
+Keep that skin healthy and hydrated, it's the largest organ in your body!

 5. Bring Layers

-This one is simple.
-It can get really cold on a plane, and I personally hate those blankets (they definitely don't wash those after every use) they give you.
+This one is simple— temperature vary wildly on a plane, and I personally hate those blankets (they definitely don't wash those after every use and they’re super static-y) they give you.
 Make sure to bring a warm sweatshirt and some socks, to keep your body temperature stable.
 Worst case, you don't use them and you have a makeshift pillow to roll up and use.